OWASP/www-chapter-portland/tab_mentorship.md

 ## How to Get Involved

-If you are interested in joining our next mentorship class (starting Jan 2020), please contact one of our leaders in our chapter via email.
+If you are interested in finding a mentor or being a mentor, please contact one of our leaders in our chapter via email.

 ## Resources to Help